simonglogger/Hanyang2021_AI_Project/README.md

 ## 3. Reinrorcement Learning/Deep Q Learning

+In order to train our agent to play Flappy Bird by itself, we chose to use Reinforcement Learning, and more precisely Deep Q Learning.
+Reinforcement Learning is one of the three main fields of Machine Learning, alongside supervised and unsupervised Learning.

+The working principle of Reinforcement Learning is that there is an agent leaving in an environment.The environment gives the agent a state, in return the agent takes an action, and then the environment provides a numerical reward in response to this action to the agent, as well as its next state.
+This process is going to be repeated ate every step and the goal is to learn how to take the best actions in order to maximize the reward received.

+A Markov Decision Problem is the mathematical formulation of the Reinforcement Learning problem.
+It satisfies the Markov proprety, which is that the current state completely characterises the state of the world.
+An MDP is characterized by
+- a set of possible states
+- a set of possible actions
+- distribution of reward
+- transition probability over next state
+- a discount factor (how much we value rewards coming on soon vs later on)

+Initialize replay memory D to size N
+Initialize action-value function Q with random weights for episode = 1, M do
+    Initialize state s_1
+    for t = 1, T do
+        With probability ϵ select random action a_t otherwise select a_t=max_a  Q(s_t,a; θ_i)
+        Execute action a_t in emulator and observe r_t and s_(t+1) Store transition (s_t,a_t,r_t,s_(t+1)) in D
+        Sample a minibatch of transitions (s_j,a_j,r_j,s_(j+1)) from D Set y_j:=
+            r_j for terminal s_(j+1)
+            r_j+γ* max_(a^' )  Q(s_(j+1),a'; θ_i) for non-terminal s_(j+1)
+        Perform a gradient step on (y_j-Q(s_j,a_j; θ_i))^2 with respect to θ end for end for

 State, Action, Reward, Greedy Policy, Epsilon, Epsilon Decay, Replay Memory, Batch Size, Bellman Equation, Q-Learning, Difference to Deep Q Learning,

 L(θ)=E(s,a,r,s′)∼U(D)[(r+γmaxa′Q(s′,a′;θ−)−Q(s,a;θ))2]